To enjoy the full Mail & Guardian online experience: please upgrade your browser

 It earlier rose as high as $1Â 462,50, its highest since November 27.

 Shares in Anglo American, which has interests in platinum, gold and coal fell 3,11%to R439,99, sending the top 40 index down 0,95% by 9.11am GMT.

 AngloGold Ashanti, the country’s top gold producer and the world’s number-three producer, said it would not produce any gold on the day, saying even those workers that showed up would be trained on safety issues rather than mine gold.

 “It ranges from full absence to partial absence from mine to mine, but in total it’s a substantial absence,” spokesperson Steve Lenahan said.
-“But even for those who turn up, it will be a day of safety training, we are not requiring them to work.”

 The company could not give a daily production breakdown but said its South African operations produced 618Â 000 ounces of gold in the quarter to end in September.

 About 900kg of gold and about 590kg in platinum output could be lost, an analyst said.